Improved Differentially Private Continual Observation Using Group Algebra: Our Techniques

 \subsection{Our Techniques and Construction.}

 We start with a simple question: \textit{do the factors need to be lower-triangular Toeplitz matrices?} Let's consider the simplest example of continual counting, where $m_f(x)$ is the {\em Cyclotomic polynomial} and $m_f^{(\infty)}(x)=(1-x)^{-1}$.
 Therefore, $r_f^{(\infty)}(x) = (1-x)^{-1/2}$, i.e., the entries of the Toeplitz factors are the generalized binomial coefficients.
 Dvijotham, McMahan, Pillutla, Steinke, and Thakurta~\cite{dvijotham2024efficient} showed that we can approximate the degree-$(n-1)$ truncation of $(1-x)^{-1/2}$ by an $O(\ln^2(n))$-degree polynomial over $\set{e^{\iota \theta}: \theta \in [0,2\pi]}$.
 They also showed that if we restrict the minimization problem in \cref{eq:generalfactorizationnorm} to lower-triangular Toeplitz matrices, then the square root factorization in~\cite{fichtenberger2023constant} is an optimal factorization in terms of the $\gamma_2$-norm, i.e., it achieves the smallest upper bound of the $\gamma_2$ value over all such matrices.

-Given that the square-root factorization is optimal for $M_\counting$ for Toeplitz factors, we need a different approach to find factors that achieve a better upper bound on the $\gamma_2$ value.
+That is, we need a different approach to find factors that achieve a better upper bound on the $\gamma_2$ value.
 Our first observation is that for the continual (weighted) sum problem, we do not require the matrices to be either Toeplitz or square.
 In fact, the factors in the binary mechanism are neither Toeplitz nor square~\cite{henzinger2023almost}.

 Using Denisov et al.~\cite{mcmahan2022private}, we have that, for any matrix $M$, there is an \emph{optimal} factorization $LR=M$ with lower-triangular matrices $L$ and $R$ achieving $\gamma_{\op 2}(M)=\rownorm{L}\colnorm{R}$.
 Therefore, our approach is to find a lower-triangular matrix $L$ that results in the optimal factorization and then set $R$ to be $L^\dagger \decayingmatrix$, where $L^\dagger$ is the {\em Moore-Penrose pseudoinverse}.
 The proof in Denisov et al.~\cite{mcmahan2022private} relies on the fact that we know an optimal factorization; that is, it only proves the existence of a lower triangular factor $L$, but not a bound on $\gamma_{\op 2}$.
 Theoretically, one can compute these factorizations by solving a convex program, but solving such a program with even the state-of-the-art optimizer is impractical in settings like private learning or statistics where continual counting is used as $n$ can range from $1$ million to $10$ billion.
 We, therefore, aim to find an algebraic approach.